Carrots

 USDA Planting Zone: 3–10

-Special Notes: Little Finger carrots mature quickly and are great for container gardening.
-They are ideal for fresh eating and pickling.
+Special Notes: Quick to mature and excellent for containers.
+Great for fresh eating and pickling.

 Florida Vegetable Planting Guide